Jura ENA 8 Automatic Coffee Machine Review

 The Jura ENA 8 is a new addition to the company’s extensive line-up of super-automatic espresso machines.
 It’s the tiniest Jura model to offer milk-based drinks like cappuccinos and macchiatos at the touch of a button, making it perfect for smaller kitchens or the office.

 In this Jura ENA 8 review, we’ll dig into everything this model has to offer, including its design, coffee quality, and ease of use and maintenance.
 By the end, you’ll know everything you need to decide if this is the right Jura coffee maker for you.

 Summary: The Jura Ena 8 Automatic Coffee Machine

 - Beautifully designed compact super-automatic coffee machine

-- Very versatile, with 10 fully customizable one-touch specialty coffees
+- Very versatile, with 10 fully customisable one-touch specialty coffees

 - Includes the Aroma G3 grinder, PEP, and Fine Foam technologies

-Love all the different drink options, and each one has a unique flavor according to grind, temperature, volume, addition of milk, and sequence of being made.– Customer Review
+Love all the different drink options, and each one has a unique flavour according to grind, temperature, volume, addition of milk, and sequence of being made.– Customer Review